 Through the process of osmosis, your bird will be infused with all the flavors added and give you succulent and juicy meat from the legs to the breast, bone to skin.

-2. Remove the turkey from the brine and rinse with cold water, this removed excess salt so it won’t be too salty.
+- Rinse.
+Remove the turkey from the brine and rinse with cold water, this removes excess salt solution so it won’t be too salty.
 Pat dry and then prepare your turkey according to desired recipe.

 How to store Turkey Brine